cameronstinson4/game-server-automation-scripts/README.md

 ### What size server should I use?

-A t3.medium runs both servers pretty well.
+A t3.medium runs Factorio or Valheim servers pretty well.
 You can always upgrade later without recreating everything.

+Palworld is a much heavier server and requires more RAM and system memory.
+I recommend a r6a.large with at least 80 GB of disk.

 ### What's in the 'python' folder?